psil123/CAFP/README.md

 <b>"output file path"</b>           : the output file path for saving the result (if null, the result will also be printed).<br>
 <b>"minsup value as a fraction"</b> : the minimum support threshold.<br>
  <br>

+For using it in editors -
+1.Clone this repository
+2.Open it in your desired editor
+3.Build it using maven with goals clean and install 4.As an example execute MainTest.java in main package.

 ## EXAMPLE
 To execute it download the <b>CAFP.jar</b> file , <b>sample.txt</b> and type the following command --<br>